Thinking Outside the Ball: Optimal Learning with Gradient Descent for Generalized Linear Stochastic Convex Optimization: Comparison with non-distribution-dependent uniform convergence

 For the lower bound we consider two deterministic functions in one dimension.
 When $\eta T \geq n^{1/4}/L$ we consider the deterministic objective $f(w;z)=Lw$.
 Clearly, the norm of the solution is $\norm{\wgdbar}=\frac{1}{T}\sum_{t=1}^T\eta L t\geq \eta L T/2$, thus:

 When $\eta T < n^{1/4}/L$ we consider the objective $f(w;z)=Lw/n^{1/4}$.
 Similarly, we have that $\wgdbar=-\eta L (T+1)/(2n^{1/4})$.
 Thus, the empirical risk is:

 \end{proof}

-The claim shows that uniform convergence to a fixed ball around the origin \emph{can} ensure learning, but with a suboptimal sample complexity of $O(1/\epsilon^4)$.
+The claim shows that uniform convergence to a fixed ball around the origin \emph{can} ensure learning, but with a suboptimal sample complexity of $O(1/\varepsilon^4)$.
+To obtain better bounds using this approach, additional structural assumption on the loss or the distribution are required.
+For example, the work of \cite{shamir20} assumes max-margin and smoothness(specifically the logistic loss) to obtain bounds on the norm of the solution, while our result applies to general Lipschitz GLMs without any distribution assumptions.
 It is insightful to directly contrast \cref{eq:suboptimality_center} to the approach of \cref{sec:main_results}, which essentially entails looking at:

-Since $\ugdbar$ is deterministic, we can apply a uniform concentration guarantee for a ball around it, and so $\tilde{G}$ is also sufficient to ensure:
+for some deterministic $u$.
+We can then apply a uniform concentration guarantee for a ball around it, and so $\tilde{G}$ is also sufficient to ensure:

 In \cref{sec:main_results} we show that $\tilde{G}(n) =\tilde{O}(L/\sqrt{n})$, improving on $G(n)$ and yielding optimal learning, up to logarithmic factors.